MacGyer/yii2-materializecss/README.md

 ----

-This is the current, actively developed 3.x branch which will implement Materialize version 1.0 and thus breaking backwards compatibility.
+This is the current, actively developed 3.x branch which is implementing Materialize version 1.0 and thus breaking backwards compatibility.
-**Please note: This branch is work in progress right now.
-No release has been published.
-Do not use in production versions until further notice.**
+**Please note: This branch is in beta phase right now.
+You might use it, but on your own liability.**

 [Go to 1.x version](https://github.com/MacGyer/yii2-materializecss/tree/1.x)

 [Go to 2.x version](https://github.com/MacGyer/yii2-materializecss/tree/2.x)

 ----